Anwar Ibrahim: Israel and Palestine

 In a press conference at the London School of Economics in March 2010, Anwar stated that Jews should not be condemned, but rather only the state ideology of Zionism and the aggression and injustice perpetrated against the Palestinians.
 He also believes that there are good and bad Jews, just as there are good and bad Muslims.
-In May 2010, B'nai B'rith International, a prominent Jewish human rights organisation, argued that Anwar has used his position in Malaysian parliament to spread anti-Semitic propaganda, such as his claim that Israeli spies are "directly involved in the running of the government".
-B'nai B'rith asked US officials to suspend their ties with Anwar Ibrahim.
+In May 2010, B'nai B'rith International, a prominent Jewish human rights organisation, argued that Anwar has used his position in Malaysian parliament to spread antisemitic propaganda, such as his claim that Israeli spies are "directly involved in the running of the government".
+B'nai B'rith asked US officials to suspend their ties with Anwar.

-In a 2012 interview with The Wall Street Journal, Anwar Ibrahim stated that he believes the policy towards Israel and Palestine should be clear – protecting the security of Israel while also being firm in protecting the legitimate interests of the Palestinians.
+In a 2012 interview with The Wall Street Journal, Anwar stated that he believes the policy towards Israel and Palestine should be clear – protecting the security of Israel while also being firm in protecting the legitimate interests of the Palestinians.
 Anwar later clarified his stance, saying that the remarks were consistent with the two-state solution adopted by the United Nations and Malaysia itself.
+In a 2024 interview with Mehdi Hasan for Zeteo, Anwar again expressed his support for the two-state solution.

-Anwar has also condemned US bias over the Israel-Palestine conflict, and called for Malaysia to recognise Jerusalem as the capital of Palestine.
+Anwar has also condemned the United States' bias on the Israeli–Palestinian conflict, and called for Malaysia to recognise Jerusalem as the capital of Palestine.
+In October 2023, Anwar said that Malaysia would continue to maintain ties with Hamas, despite Western pressure to condemn Hamas following the October 7 attacks on Israel.
+He also condemned Israel's actions during the Gaza war as "barbaric" at a pro-Palestinian rally in Kuala Lumpur.

 LGBTQ rights

-Anwar has expressed evolving views on LGBTQ rights throughout his political career.
-In a 2012 interview, Anwar suggested that Malaysia's sodomy laws, under which he had been prosecuted, were "archaic" and could be amended.
-He clarified that while he believed in the sanctity of marriage between men and women and did not want to legalise homosexuality or same-sex marriage, he also stated that it was not his business to attack or arrest people based on their sexual orientation.
+Anwar has expressed changing views on LGBTQ rights throughout his political career.
+In a 2012 interview, he suggested that Malaysia's sodomy laws, under which he had been prosecuted, were "archaic" and could be amended.
+He clarified that while he believed in the sanctity of marriage between men and women and did not want to legalise homosexuality or same-sex marriage, he did not perceive it as "[his] business" to attack or arrest people based on their sexual orientation.

-However, in 2018, Anwar urged religious people to counter the demand by "super liberals" to recognise LGBTQ lifestyle, claiming that these liberals should not force society to accept their views on LGBTQ rights.
-In 2022, he filed a defamation suit against Perak PAS Commissioner Razman Zakaria who claimed that Anwar would push the LGBTQ agenda and support communism, asserting that he has always denounced the LGBTQ agenda and has been an advocate of Islamic teachings and values.
+In 2018, Anwar urged religious people to counter the demand by "super liberals" to recognise the "LGBTQ lifestyle", saying that they did not have the right to "force" society to accept their views on LGBTQ rights.
+In 2022, he filed a defamation suit against Perak PAS Commissioner Razman Zakaria, who had claimed that Anwar would push the "LGBTQ agenda" and support communism.
+Anwar said that he had always denounced the "agenda" and advocated Islamic teachings and values.

-As prime minister in 2023, Anwar assured that LGBTQ rights, secularism, and communism would never be recognised under his government.
+As prime minister in 2023, Anwar asserted that LGBTQ rights, secularism, and communism would never be recognised under his government.
 In a 2023 CNN interview, he stated that while excessive harassment of the LGBTQ community would not be condoned, Malaysia would not officially recognise LGBTQ rights due to the consensus among the population.
 He also suggested that the sodomy laws should be reviewed to prevent abuse and political persecution.